trimstray/nginx-admins-handbook/doc/RULES.md

   > Modern clients prefer `ECDHE` instead other variants and if your NGINX accepts this preference then the handshake will not use the DH param at all since it will not do a `DHE` key exchange but an `ECDHE` key exchange.
 Thus, if no plain `DH/DHE` ciphers are configured at your server but only Eliptic curve DH (e.g. `ECDHE`) then you don't need to set your own `ssl_dhparam` directive.
 Enabling `DHE` requires us to take care of our DH primes (a.k.a. `dhparams`) and to trust in `DHE`.

   > Elliptic curve Diffie-Hellman is a modified Diffie-Hellman exchange which uses Elliptic curve cryptography instead of the traditional RSA-style large primes.
-So while I'm not sure what parameters it may need (if any), I don't think it needs the kind you're generating (`ECDH` is based on curves, not primes, so I don't think the traditional DH params will do you any good).
+So, while I'm not sure what parameters it may need (if any), I don't think it needs the kind you're generating (`ECDH` is based on curves, not primes, so I don't think the traditional DH params will do you any good).

   > Cipher suites using `DHE` key exchange in OpenSSL require `tmp_DH` parameters, which the `ssl_dhparam` directive provides.
 The same is true for `DH_anon` key exchange, but in practice nobody uses those.
 The OpenSSL wiki page for Diffie Hellman Parameters it says: _To use perfect forward secrecy cipher suites, you must set up Diffie-Hellman parameters (on the server side)._ Look also at [SSL_CTX_set_tmp_dh_callback](https://www.openssl.org/docs/man1.0.2/man3/SSL_CTX_set_tmp_dh.html).

-  > If you use `ECDH/ECDHE` key exchange please see [Use more secure ECDH Curve - Hardening - P1](#beginner-use-more-secure-ecdh-curve) rule.
+  > If you use `ECDH/ECDHE` key exchange please see [Use more secure ECDH Curve](#beginner-use-more-secure-ecdh-curve) rule.

   > In older versions of OpenSSL, if no key size is specified, default key size was `512/1024 bits` - it was vulnerable and breakable.
 For the best security configuration use your own DH Group (min. `2048 bit`) or use known safe ones pre-defined DH groups (it's recommended; the pre-defined DH groups `ffdhe2048`, `ffdhe3072` or `ffdhe4096` recommended by the IETF in [RFC 7919](https://tools.ietf.org/html/rfc7919#appendix-A) <sup>[IETF]</sup> are audited and may be more resistant to attacks than ones randomly generated) from Mozilla SSL Configuration Generator:
   >
   >  - [ffdhe2048](https://ssl-config.mozilla.org/ffdhe2048.txt)
   >  - [ffdhe4096](https://ssl-config.mozilla.org/ffdhe4096.txt)

   > The `2048 bit` is generally expected to be safe and is already very far into the "cannot break it zone".
-However years ago people expected 1024 bit to be safe so if you are after long term resistance you would go up to `4096 bit` (for both RSA keys and DH parameters).
+However, years ago people expected 1024 bit to be safe so if you are after long term resistance you would go up to `4096 bit` (for both RSA keys and DH parameters).
 It's also important if you want to get 100% on Key Exchange of the SSL Labs test.

   > You should remember that the `4096 bit` modulus will make DH computations slower and won’t actually improve security.